lizlaw13/final-project/README.md

 ### Running Locally via the Command Line

-Be sure your virtual environment and `secrests.sh` file is activated:
+Be sure your virtual environment and `secrests.sh` file are activated:

 ```
 source virtual env/bin/activate